 Point Dume State Beach

 Up the road from L.A. in beautiful Malibu, the beach has a rocky coastline with many tide pools to explore, and is an easy drive from Santa Monica and other popular lodging areas.
-Malibu is also on the iconic road trip, Highway 1 (the Pacific Coast Highway).
+Malibu is also on the iconic road trip, Highway 1 (the Pacific Coast Highway), so a great spot to stop if you are roadtripping.

 Leo Carrillo State Park

-Located in Los Angeles County, Leo Carrillo SP has over a mile of tide pools to explore, as well as sandy beaches and rocky cliffs.
+Located in Los Angeles County not far from Point Dume, Leo Carrillo SP has over a mile of tide pools to explore due to its rocky coastline, as well as some sandy beaches and rocky cliffs.
+Look just under the cliffs and low tide, and you will spot some tidal pools.
+Interesting fact, Leo Carrillo was an actor who was also a dedicated conservationist.

 La Jolla Shores Beach